 The Tax Policy Standard is part of the Board- approved framework of policies, approved at least annually by the Board Risk Committee.
 Policy ownership ultimately rests with the Board.
 The Tax Policy Standard, owned by the Head of Tax, sits within the Regulatory and Compliance Policy Statement, and is owned at executive leadership level by the Group Chief Financial Officer (CFO).

-The Head of Tax reports to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
+The Head of Tax reports, via the Group Head of Finance, to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
 Any relevant breaches of policy would be escalated to the CFO.

-CYBG PLC is a signatory to the Banking Code of Conduct.
-HMRC has confirmed that, in its opinion, the Group is meeting all its obligations under the Banking Code.
+CYBG PLC, and historically VM PLC, is a signatory to the Banking Code of Conduct.
+HMRC has confirmed annually that, in its opinion, the Group is meeting all its obligations under the Banking Code.

 The Group has an in-house tax department, staffed by qualified, experienced tax professionals, which undertakes the great majority of tax activities.
 However, we recognise that tax is an increasingly complex area and it may, on occasion, be appropriate to seek external views.
 Tax planning or structuring advice may be sought in the context of complex transactions, principally to provide challenge to technical interpretation and ensure compliance with relevant statute and to ensure that business decisions are undertaken in the full knowledge of current and likely interpretations of legislation and guidance.

 The Group has a low appetite for tax risk.
-It does not participate in aggressive planning or complex structures arrangements designed to minimize its tax liabilities.
+It does not participate in aggressive planning or complex, structured arrangements designed to minimize its tax liabilities.
 Further, the Group operates only within the UK.